Backstop: Why is the Irish border blocking Brexit?

 Trade in £ millions

-One proposal, in the event of a no-deal Brexit, is to allow physical checks on animals and other goods to take place in "mobile units away from the border".
+Another solution that has been proposed is to allow agriculture checks to take place in "mobile units away from the border".

 However, existing EU law states that animal checks must take place at designated Border Inspections Posts (BIPs) "in the immediate vicinity of the point of entry" - which would include the Irish border.